 Habs hand Flyers rare home loss, 4-1

 Ilya Kovalchuk scored two goals and Tomas Tatar added one goal and two assists as the visiting Montreal Canadiens defeated the Philadelphia Flyers, 4-1, on Thursday.
-Artturi Lehkonen had one goal and Phillip Danault contributed three assists for the Canadiens, who had been 2-8-1 in their last 11 games.
+Artturi Lehkonen had one goal and Phillip Danault contributed three assists for the Canadiens, who were 2-8-1 in their previous 11 games.

-Canadiens goaltender Carey Price made 40 saves.
+Canadiens goaltender Carey Price made 40 saves, the fourth time this season he has stopped at least 40 shots in a game.
 Joel Farabee scored the lone goal for the Flyers, who had their two-game winning streak snapped.
-Philadelphia suffered just its fourth regulation loss at home.
+Philadelphia suffered just its fourth regulation loss at home, where they are 15-4-4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)